Frugality, Hoarding, and Mindfulness

-Arriving for an out-of-town funeral a couple of weeks ago, I parked my car, stepped out to walk the short distance to the church.
+Arriving for an out-of-town wedding a couple of weeks ago, I parked my car and stepped out to walk the short distance to the church.

-It felt as if I had something on the bottom of my shoe, and when I pull it off to look, I saw that the rubber sole was badly cracked and crumbling.
+But it felt as if I had something on the bottom of my shoe, and when I pulled it off to look, I saw that the rubber sole was badly cracked and crumbling.

 I attempted a fix by ducking into the church basement and connecting with a man who supplied me with rolls of electrical tape and duct tape.
-But a yard of tape couldn't remedy the damage.
+But a yard of tape couldn’t remedy the damage.
 The soles were too far gone.
-I left crumbs of black rubber in the aisle and in the pew, and attended the reception downstairs in stocking feet.
+I left crumbs of black rubber in the aisle and in the pew and ended up attended the reception in stocking feet.

-It never occurred to me to check the soles before I headed out, so I had no idea they were in such bad shape.
+It had never occurred to me to check the soles before I headed out, so I had no idea that they were in such bad shape.
 I’d bought them at a thrift store at least a decade ago and worn them hundreds of times.
-They were the most comfortable shoes I’ve ever owned, supple black leather uppers and low-heeled, dense rubber soles—my go-to pair for graduations, funerals, and town meetings.
+They were the most comfortable shoes that I’ve ever owned, supple black leather uppers and low-heeled, dense rubber soles—my go-to pair for graduations, weddings, and town meetings.

 I learned my frugal habits from my mother.
 She was joyously and creatively thrifty in every respect.
 I still get a good laugh whenever I recall how she got me through high school and college with a single pair of dress shoes and a few cans of spray paint.

-The incident with the shoes got me to thinking about the many ways thriftiness can go too far.
-A quick search of the Web turns up many references to hoarding, obsessive thrift, and addictions to “extreme couponing,” thrift-store shopping, and yard-saling.
+The incident with the shoes got me to thinking about the many ways in which thriftiness can go too far.
+A quick search of the Web turns up many references to hoarding, obsessive thrift, and addictions to “extreme couponing,” thrift-store shopping, and yard-selling.

-A quick check my house, outbuildings, and grounds revealed I’d collected a lot of stuff I don’t need and won’t use.
+A quick check of my house, outbuildings, and grounds revealed that I’d collected a lot of stuff that I don’t need and won’t use.

 I emptied the clothes closets of anything we hadn’t worn for a year.
-That included a dozen pairs of shoes I like to look at, but don’t wear because they’re either not practical or uncomfortable.
-Off (or I should say back) to Goodwill!
+That included a dozen pairs of shoes that I like to look at but don’t wear because they’re either uncomfortable or not practical.
+Off (or I should say, “back”) to Goodwill!

-In my opening post two years ago, I described this blog as “Frugal, natural, at-hand: simple ideas for health & household.”
+In my opening post nearly a decade ago, I described this blog as “Frugal, natural, at-hand: simple ideas for health & household.”
 I chose the word frugal with care because of its origins, writing:

 It embraces a rich assortment of meanings gathered during its evolution from an ancient Proto-Indo-European root word, which meant both agricultural produce and to use and enjoy.
 This root gave rise to the Latin roots frux, meaning fruit, with associated figurative meanings such as value, success, and profit, and fructus, which figuratively embodies the meanings of enjoyment, delight, and satisfaction in addition to its literal meanings of fruit, and crops.